AARs (After Action Reports)

 Occationally my footmen reached the front and helped

 what they could.
-US Marines did couple of nasty
+US Marines did couple

 counter attacks with armour taking out half my armour.